mariasserra/Maria-Portfolio/README.md

 ### Project 2

 ### Nobel Prize:  Onyx Data Challenge May 2022
 This is my submission to the Onyx Data, Astrato Analytics novyPro #Datachallenge of May 2022: Nobel Prize Results Dataset (1901 to 2019).
-Thank you for this amazing challenge!

 ### Here are my insights:
 1. 923 Total, 869 Men (94.18%), 54 Women (5.35%), 59.8 Average Age, 333 Laureates